-This 156-page book is designed by an attorney in our estate planning department to be an objective discussion of most factors involved in the estate planning process.
+Written by Foulston's Tim O'Sullivan, an attorney in our estate planning department, this book includes an objective discussion of most factors involved in the estate planning process.
 Unlike most estate planning books designed for the general public, it specifically addresses the impact of Kansas laws on estate planning issues and techniques.
 The author believes this book is one of the most comprehensive and informative overviews available to assist Kansas residents in either implementing an estate plan or reviewing an existing estate plan.

-In response to significant demand from health care providers throughout Kansas, Foulston Siefkin attorneys have developed a comprehensive HIPAA Handbook for Health Care Providers.
+In response to significant demand from healthcare providers throughout Kansas, Foulston attorneys have developed a comprehensive HIPAA Handbook for Healthcare Providers.
 The Handbook includes reference tools, sample forms, and sample policies and procedures you can utilize in developing your HIPAA implementation program.
-Unlike products marketed nationwide, these materials have been developed over a two year period to address unique aspects of Kansas law.
-Included with the Handbook is a CDROM containing all of the documents in Word format.
+Unlike products marketed nationwide, these materials have been developed over a two-year period to address unique aspects of Kansas law.
+Included with the Handbook is a CD-ROM containing all of the documents in Word format.
 If you prefer, our lawyers can assist in customizing these documents for an additional charge.
-For more detailed information about our HIPAA Handbook for Health Care Providers, please click here.

 This manual, newly revised for 2013, contains everything you need to bring your policies and forms up to date.
 The manual is a complete reference guide to the FMLA and regulations to help you understand how these requirements apply to your organization.
 Model policies, notices, letters, certifications, and other forms you need to process and manage leave requests are included in both print and electronic format to help you save time, money, and headaches.